josh-project/josh/src/faq.md

 ## How is it different from `git subtree`?

 The basic idea behind Josh is quite similar to `git subtree`.
-However `git subtree`, just like `git filter-branch`, is way to slow for everyday use, even on medium sized repos.
+However `git subtree`, just like `git filter-branch`, is way too slow for everyday use, even on medium sized repos.
-`git subtree` can only archieve acceptable performance when squashing commits and therefore loosing history.
+`git subtree` can only achieve acceptable performance when squashing commits and therefore losing history.
 One core part of Josh is essentially a much faster implementation of `git subtree split` which has been specifically optimized for being run frequently inside the same repository.